 Google Analytics is one of the web’s most popular analytics tools.
 It’s a free service, so you should set up an account now if you haven’t already done so.

-To check your traffic, click ‘Traffic Sources’, 'Sources' 'Search', then 'Organic' on the left hand side of the navigation bar, as shown in this image.
+To check your traffic, click ‘Acquisition', 'All Traffic', 'Sources/Medium' on the left hand side of the navigation bar, as shown in this image.

-If you want to look at subsections of that traffic, type in some of your target keywords in the search bar.
+If you want to look at subsections of that search queries used to find your site, type in some of your target keywords in the search bar.
 Google will then show data for the keywords that contain that term.
 Here is the report for Wordtracker.com.
-I’ve put in SEO blogger, so all terms that contain that phrase are returned, such as Wordtracker SEO blogger and seo blogger tool for firefox add-on word tracker.
+I’ve put in Scout, so all terms that contain that phrase are returned.

 Looking at the traffic for certain keywords can be very informative.
 You can see how many people are searching for you by name (and how this changes over time).
 And you can see what stage of the buying cycle your customers are at.
 Are they looking for more general products, like laptops, or something very specific, like Samsung Series 3 laptops?
 These insights can help you ensure the content on your site matches your customers’ needs.